svareille/OnlyKey-gpg-agent/README.md

 - Signing with an RSA key of 4096 bits may not work.
 See https://github.com/trustcrypto/libraries/issues/25 for more details.
 - ~~Derived keys are not supported yet.~~ Derived keys are now supported!
-- Secp256k1 keys are not fully supported (signing and decryption work fine but moving generating or moving them does not).
+- Secp256k1 keys are not fully supported (signing and decryption work fine but generating or moving them does not).
 - Moving a key to a previously wiped RSA slot may not work.
 See https://github.com/trustcrypto/libraries/issues/26 for more details.

 ## Install